matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

   but the event with content `{}` could fail.
 The state would not automatically reset to `{}`.

-For this use case batch sending of multiple futures would be desired.
+For this use case batch sending of multiple delayed events would be desired.

 We do not include batch sending in the proposal of this MSC however since batch sending should become a generic Matrix concept as proposed with `/send_pdus`. (see: [MSC4080: Cryptographic Identities](https://github.com/matrix-org/matrix-spec-proposals/pull/4080))

-There is a [batch sending version](#batch-sending-futures-with-custom-endpoint) in the Alternatives section that proposes a future specific group sending endpoint in case this is required sooner then its realistic to implement [MSC4080: Cryptographic Identities](https://github.com/matrix-org/matrix-spec-proposals/pull/4080).
+There is a [batch sending version](#batch-delayed-events-with-custom-endpoint) in the Alternatives section that proposes a delayed event specific group sending endpoint in case this is required sooner then its realistic to implement [MSC4080: Cryptographic Identities](https://github.com/matrix-org/matrix-spec-proposals/pull/4080).

 [MSC2716: Incrementally importing history into existing rooms](https://github.com/matrix-org/matrix-spec-proposals/pull/2716)